Three invariants of strange attractors derived through hypergeometric entropy: Extended theory and the correlation concentration

-Now, let us return to the case of strange attractors.
-They are neither similar to completely random systems nor perfectly predictable systems (like straight lines or periodic orbits) in terms of the scaling behaviour of the correlation integral.
+It is a simple quantity, yet it proves to be a useful characteristic in analysing nonlinear time series data.
+As discussed in Appendix \ref{app:cc}, for a uniform random variable case (Fig.~\ref{fig:topolo}(a)), the correlation concentration is shown to be given by $\cA^{*}_{\mathrm{uni}}=1$, giving the upper bound of the correlation concentration for any system.
+By contrast, for a deterministic (straight-line) case (Fig.~\ref{fig:topolo}(b)), it is shown to be given by $\cA^{*}_{\mathrm{line}}=1/3$.
+Now, strange attractors are neither similar to completely random systems nor perfectly predictable systems (like straight lines or periodic orbits) in terms of the scaling behaviour of the correlation integral.
 The difference arises from the nontrivial, intrinsic geometrical and dynamical structure of the underlying probability measure; see Fig.~\ref{fig:topolo}(c) for an illustration of H\'{e}non map.
 Here, the correlation concentration $\cA^{*}$, in addition to $\cD^{*}$ and $\cK^{*}$, can provide a useful discriminative statistic to characterise the system.
-Already at the intuitive level, the value of $\cA^{*}$ for a strange attractor is expected to be lower than one (the continuous uniform variable case) but higher than $1/3$ (the straight-line case).
+Already at the intuitive level, the value of $\cA^{*}$ for a strange attractor is expected to be lower than $\cA^{*}_{\mathrm{uni}}~(=1)$ but higher than $\cA^{*}_{\mathrm{line}}~(=1/3)$.
 Below we explain how our method, based on the extended correlation integral (\ref{M_m}), provides information of $\cA^{*}$ and its interrelation with $\cD^{*}$ and $\cK^{*}$.

 Before doing so, we comment on previous studies that also considered extensions of the GP estimator by replacing the \q{hard} Heaviside function with some \q{soft} kernel functions \cite{Diks96,Yu00,Nolte01}.
 For instance, Diks et al.\ \cite{Diks96} chose the kernel function to be of the Gaussian form, $e^{-\|\bX_{i}-\bX_{j}\|^{2}/4\ep^{2}}$ with $\|\cdot\|$ the $L^{2}$-norm.
 This Gaussian kernel approach is useful for capturing the effect of additive Gaussian noise on estimated correlation dimensions.
 Specifically, for a time series with added white Gaussian noise of variance $\tilde{\sig}^{2}$, the scaling law is modified to $C_{m}(\ep,\tilde{\sig})\sim \ep^{m}\big(\ep^{2}+\tilde{\sig}^{2}\big)^{\f{D_{2}-m}{2}}e^{-K_{2}m\tau}$ in the simultaneous limit $m\to\infty$ and $\ep^{2}+\tilde{\sig}^{2}\to 0$ \cite{Diks96,Yu00,Nolte01}.
 By contrast, our use of the kernel function of the form $e^{-\rho\|\bX_{i}-\bX_{j}\|}$ is aimed at obtaining an improved understanding of the geometrical and dynamical properties of noise-free strange attractors, obeying the pure scaling law (\ref{scaling:DK}).